IETF-Hackathon/mDNSResponder/README.md

 To install the proxy using the command line, bring up a Terminal window on your Mac and type:

-    ssh 192.168.8.1 -l root
+    ssh root@192.168.8.1

 Enter the admin password that you configured when you set up the router.
 (To save having to enter the password every time, for convenience you can also install your ssh public key on the router using [the router’s web user interface](http://192.168.8.1/cgi-bin/luci/admin/system/admin)).

-When you are at a command prompt on the router, install the libustream-mbedtls and mbedtls-util packages, to enable secure https package downloads:

-	opkg update
-	opkg install libustream-mbedtls mbedtls-util

-Add a line to the end of /etc/opkg/customfeeds.conf to add our OpenWrt package, as shown below:
+When you are at a command prompt on the router, add a line to the end of /etc/opkg/customfeeds.conf to add our OpenWrt package, as shown below:

     echo 'src/gz dnssd https://raw.githubusercontent.com/IETF-Hackathon/mDNSResponder/release/OpenWrt/packages/mips_24kc/base' >> /etc/opkg/customfeeds.conf

-To fetch the new feed, once again:
+Remove the dnsmasq package, since we’re installing a new DNS server, and install the new components we need:

     opkg update

-Remove the dnsmasq package, since we’re installing a new DNS server:

-    opkg remove dnsmasq
+    opkg remove dnsmasq-full

-Install the ISC DHCP server,
-which is needed to provide DHCP service now that dnsmasq is no longer present, the mbedtls-write package, and dnssd-proxy package, which also installs mDNSResponder:

-    opkg install isc-dhcp-server-ipv4 mbedtls-write dnssd-proxy
+    opkg install isc-dhcp-server-ipv4 mbedtls-util mbedtls-write dnssd-proxy

-Generate the TLS certificate for your Discovery Proxy:
+Generate the TLS certificate for your Discovery Proxy.
+Generating the key may take as much as 3 minutes.
+Do not interrupt the key generation process.
+It’s just sitting there collecting random data, so it will eventually complete.

     cd /etc/dnssd-proxy
     gen_key type=rsa rsa_keysize=4096 filename=server.key
     cert_write selfsign=1 issuer_key=server.key issuer_name=CN=discoveryproxy.home.arpa not_before=20190226000000 not_after=20211231235959 is_ca=1 max_pathlen=0 output_file=server.crt

-Generating the key may take as much as 3 minutes.
-Do not interrupt the key generation process.
-It’s just sitting there collecting random data, so it will eventually complete.

 Create firewall rules to allow [Multicast DNS](https://tools.ietf.org/html/rfc6762) service discovery on the WAN port:

+    uci add glfw opening
-	uci set glfw.@opening[0].port='5353'
+    uci set glfw.@opening[-1].name='mDNS'
-	uci set glfw.@opening[0].name='mDNS'
+    uci set glfw.@opening[-1].port='5353'
-	uci set glfw.@opening[0].proto='UDP'
+    uci set glfw.@opening[-1].proto='UDP'
-	uci set glfw.@opening[0].status='Enabled'
+    uci set glfw.@opening[-1].status='Enabled'
     uci commit

 Configure the DHCP domain which is communicated to clients:

     uci set dhcp.isc_dhcpd.domain="service.home.arpa"
+    uci commit
     /etc/init.d/dhcpd restart
     reboot

 At this point your Discovery Proxy is configured and running.
 In this default configuration your Discovery Proxy is configured